Nation Rebuilding program application guidelines: 2023 to 2024

 - disclosure of the involvement of any former public servants as per the Values and Ethics Code for the Public Service

-- proof that the applicant is incorporated and in good standing
+- where applicable, proof that the applicant is incorporated and in good standing

 - a description of how the applicant will report to member communities on the use of the funds received, the activities undertaken and the results achieved

 - disclosure of any and all prospective sources of funding for the initiative, inclusive of all federal, provincial or other government sources that are expected to be received

 The application form is in fillable Adobe PDF format.
 For best results, ensure that you have downloaded a copy of the form fully to your own computer and open it directly in your PDF editor before beginning to enter and save information.
 Opening the form via your web browser, or using the temporary copy created when the form is directly opened from the website, may result in unsaved information or other errors.

 Send your proposal and supporting documents by email to: email@example.com no later than January 13, 2023.